caiks/TBOT03/README.md

 slice_location_size_mean: 10.6758
 deviation_location: 0.162262
 ```
 *Model* 87 is a small improvement over *model* 84 with a configuration deviation of 0.162262 instead of 0.167629.
 Of course, the improvement is far too small to justify the modification of the *substrate*.
+It does suggest, however, that a richer sensorium does improve the map between the *model* and the configuration and environment.
+This is what we would expect intuitively.

-Now let us return to the original *substrate*, i.e. without `direction`, but instead add a third *level* in structure `struct002`.
-In this *level* we add two *models*, the first will have *underlying frames* 0,1,2,3,4,6,8 and 10, the second has *underlying frames* 0,1,2,3 and 4, and *self frames* 5 and 10. *Model* 88 is otherwise a copy of *model* 83 -
+Now let us return to the original *substrate*, i.e. without `direction`, but instead add a third *level* defined in structure `struct002`.
+In this *level* we add two *models*, the first has *underlying frames* 0,1,2,3,4,6,8 and 10, the second has *underlying frames* 0,1,2,3 and 4, and *self frames* 5 and 10. *Model* 88 is otherwise a copy of *model* 83 -
 ```
 export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:~/turtlebot3_ws/src/TBOT03_ws/gazebo_models
 cd ~/turtlebot3_ws/src/TBOT03_ws